treeverse/lakeFS/docs/setup/hooks.md

 layout: default
 title: Hooks
 parent: Setup lakeFS
-description: lakeFS you to configure of hooks to trigger when predefined events occur.
+description: lakeFS allows you to configure hooks to trigger when predefined events occur.
 nav_order: 30
 has_children: false
 redirect_from: ../hooks.html